SoftwareGuy/ENet-CSharp/README.md

 Some features included in this repository include:

-- Logging support for ENET Debug Mode
+- Proper implementation of ENET_DEBUG definition, allowing logging output to be written to `enet_log.txt` for further diagnosis and troubleshooting
-- Cleanups and Optimizations
+- Code cleanups and optimizations for better performance
-- No auto-closing upon submitting a Issue Support Ticket!
+- Supposedly-a-bug tickets actually get analyzed and if it's really a bug, it'll get fixed
-- Supposedly-a-bug bugs actually get analyzed and if it's really a bug, it'll get fixed!
+- We won't randomly close issue tickets for no apparent reason
-- And a bunch of other shit that makes it worthwhile using.
+- And a bunch of other shit that this version superior and worthwhile using.

 If you want to know what started this repository, go [read my blog post](https://www.coburnsdomain.com/2019/03/getting-blocked-from-an-upstream-github-repo-nx-edition) as it'll detail the whole show.
 It's a good read.